a11ywatch/github-actions/README.md

 [![Tests](https://github.com/a11ywatch/github-actions/actions/workflows/action.yml/badge.svg)](https://github.com/a11ywatch/github-actions/actions/workflows/action.yml)

-A GitHub action that runs actionable accessibility reports on your website that is over 10,000x faster than the rest and tons of features.
+A feature rich GitHub action that runs actionable accessibility reports on your website that can handle large workloads.

+Some of the primary features include pass/fail testing, code fixes, and detailed reports.

 ### Usage